 All cars available in the market can be classified on different parameters.
-According to the sources of energy, for example, cars can be classified as diesel, petrol, electric, and hybrid ones.
+For example, according to the energy sources, cars can be classified as diesel, petrol, electric, and hybrid ones.

-In fact, private organizations and government have created car classification schemes, which are used for a variety of purposes, ranging from description and regulation to categorization of vehicles.
+In fact, private organizations and governments have created car classification schemes, which are used for a variety of purposes, ranging from description and regulation to categorization of vehicles.

-Since there are different categorization in Europe, North America, Australia, and other parts of the world, we have listed the most popular car types as per their shapes and purposes.
+Since there are different categorizations in Europe, North America, Australia, and other parts of the world, we have listed the most popular car types as per their shapes and purposes.

 Holden Astra (BK) R hatchback